evanxuw/Data-Engineering-Projects/README.md

 # Project 4 - Python, Pandas/matplotlib libraries - Exploratory Data Analysis- Investigating Netflix Movies and Guest Stars in The Office

-##What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.
+## What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.
 Given the large number of movies and series available on the platform, it is a perfect opportunity to flex our data manipulation skills and dive into the entertainment industry.

 ## preliminary findings: non-typical genres such as children's movies and documentaries are all clustered around the bottom half of the plot.
 But we can't know for certain until we perform additional analyses.

-> Concepts covered: data manipulation, zip() method, dictionary data structures, DataFrame, visualization, scatter plot, subsetting, iterrows(),
+> Concepts covered: data manipulation, zip() method, dictionary data structures, DataFrame, visualization, scatter plot, subsetting, iterrows().

 > link to the data analysis file: https://app.datacamp.com/workspace/w/e41b60f1-fbb5-469d-83b1-841df1cddfc7

->
+# Project 5 - SQL - Analyze International Debt Stats

+## This project analyzes international debt data collected by The World Bank.
+The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
+Interesting questions to answer: a.
+What is the total amount of debt that is owed by the countries listed in the dataset? b.
+Which country owns the maximum amount of debt and what does that amount look like? c.
+What is the average amount of debt owed by countries across different debt indicators?

+> Concepts/Techniques covered: data manipulation within SQL,  Importing/Cleaning data, Join/CWE.

 ## Resources